-In this context a body of research has evolved on how children learn to read and why some fail (see Appendix).
+A body of research has evolved on how children learn to read and why some fail (see Appendix).
 This research, sponsored at the federal level by the National Institute of Child Health and Human Development (NICHD), has existed for more than thirty years (Lyon 1995; Lyon, Alexander, and Yaffe 1997).
 It is not the only existing research on the development of reading skills and reading failure, but it does represent a comprehensive research program that has attracted attention because of nationwide concern about children's ability to read.
-Perhaps the best indication of the interest in this research comes from a recent report to Congress, wherein the director of the NICHD, Dr. Duane Alexander, emphasized three major areas of progress: The first was research on reducing the incidence of sudden infant death syndrome by modifying infant sleep positions.
-The second was laboratory research on the role of folate acid metabolism in causing spina bifida and other neural tube defects, which led to legislation requiring the addition of Vitamin B to bread.
-The third area was the NICHD research on reading and reading failure.
 Unfortunately, the NICHD research has not yet significantly affected how children are taught to read in school, so that a gap continues to exist between what we know about reading and how children are taught to read.
-As Benita Blachman, a well-known reading researcher, stated in testimony in Washington:

-The good news is that there have been scientific breakthroughs in our knowledge about the development of literacy.
-We know a great deal about how to address reading problems even before they begin..
-The tragedy is that we are not exploiting what is known about reducing the incidence of reading failure.
-Specifically, the instruction currently being provided to our children does not reflect what we know from research.
-Direct, systematic instruction about the alphabetic code is not routinely provided in kindergarten and first grade, despite the fact that, given what we know at the moment, this might be the most powerful weapon in the fight against illiteracy.
+As Benita Blachman, a well-known reading researcher, stated in testimony in Washington: "Specifically, the instruction currently being provided to our children does not reflect what we know from research.
+Direct, systematic instruction about the alphabetic code is not routinely provided in kindergarten and first grade, despite the fact that, given what we know at the moment, this might be the most powerful weapon in the fight against illiteracy."
 (Blachman 1996, 66-67)